DataGrid AI

 In this part, we cover how to filter your DataGrid AI pins on the mobile app.
 Filters help users focus on high priority DataGrid pins or that meet a specified criteria that you set.

-• Then click the dropdown arrow next to "DataGrid".
+• Then click the dropdown arrow next to "DataGrid" filter.

-• In our example below, we will set the "Occupancy" filter to "Homeowner" which removes renters from the screen.
+• Tip: set the "Occupancy" filter to "Homeowner" which removes DataGrid Pins with renters from the map.

 • If you wish to reset filters to the default view, click the "Reset All" button underneath the DataGrid AI filter toggle switch.